whowechina/iidx_pico/README.md

 Documentation still in progress, come later...

 ### Step 2 - 3D Print
+#### Keyboard
-* Keyboard PCB bottom
+* PCB bottom
-  FDM, PLA/PETG transparent, 0.2mm layer.
+  FDM, PLA/PETG transparent, 0.2mm layer, 4 walls.
-* Keyboard PCB top (dual color if you have Bambu Lab's machine and equipped with AMS) FDM, PLA transparent, 0.2mm layer.
+* PCB top (dual color if you have Bambu Lab's machine and equipped with AMS) FDM, PLA transparent, 0.2mm layer, 4 walls.
   If you have Bambu Lab's AMS system, use PLA black/gray for 3.0mm+ layers.

+#### Turntable
+For following prints, make sure the "Seam Position" is set to "Random" in your slicer.
-* Turntable base, choose one of the 150, 170 or 180, based on your choice of disc size.
+* Base, choose one of the 150, 170 or 180, based on your choice of disc size.
   FDM, PLA, 0.16-0.2mm layer.
-* Turntable bearing seat
+* Bearing seat
   FDM, PLA, 0.16-0.2mm layer.
-* Flange for the spinning disc
+* Flange for disc
   FDM, PLA, 0.16-0.2mm layer.

-* Main button keycaps
+#### Button keycaps
   SLA (resin), regular white, 0.05mm layer.

 ### Step 3 - Solder
 * Turntable
   There're a set of I2C and a WS2812B signal line together in the cable that connects turntable and the keyboard.
-Unfortunately these signals crosstalks.
-So we have to use shield cables for them.
-Two I2C lines should have a shield cable, and WS2812B signal should have another shield cable.
-Good thing is, an HDMI cable has 4 shield cable and bunch of other small cables.
+Unfortunately, these signals crosstalk.
+So, we have to use shield cables for them.
+Two I2C lines should have a shield cable, and the WS2812B signal should have another shield cable.
+Good thing is, an HDMI cable has 4 shield cables and bunch of other small cables.
 We can make use of it.

   To ease the pain of soldering cables and 2 1N4148 diodes.
 I made a turntable PCB.
 But I haven't tried it myself.